 3D Printing Feedback From the London College of Fashion

-The blog also discusses some “exciting examples of how 3D printing has been used in fashion”.
+The blog discusses some “exciting examples of how 3D printing has been used in fashion”.
 These include “new art forms and fabric experimentation with 3D printing on net and suede leather textiles.”